 Scroll along the chart to see time and scope constraints for the same project

-When is Using a Gantt Chart a really good idea
+When is Using a Gantt Chart a Good Idea?

-By being able to look ahead on the Gantt chart, users can clearly discern where resources need to be anticipated, allocated or shared to maximize the use of those resources.
-The more closely the chart is followed, the better are the chances of keeping project costs within budgets, while also ensuring on-time completion.
-With a Gantt chart you will have, at your disposal, a very clear view of all the activities scheduled, how long each activity is scheduled to last, where do activities overlap with other activities, and where each resource is placed.
-All you need is a few minutes to think about it and affect the right resource to the right task, and ensure that you aren’t wasting resources with under optimised allocations.
+By being able to look ahead on the Gantt chart, users can clearly anticipate, allocate, and maximize resources.
+The more closely you follow the chart, the better the chances of keeping project costs within budgets.
+This process also ensures an on-time completion.
+With a Gantt chart, you will have a very clear view of all the activities scheduled.
+You will know how long each activity should last, where do activities overlap, and optimal resource allocation.
+All you need is a few minutes to think about it and apply the right resource to the right task.
+This will also ensure that you aren’t wasting resources with under-optimized allocations.

-Gantt charts can make it very clear how various tasks are interrelated, and perhaps rely on the completion of another task to meet specific objectives.
+Gantt charts can make it very clear how various tasks are interrelated.
+They may have to rely on the completion of another task to meet specific objectives.
 These task relationships revolve around understanding the timing of each task, which then impacts other tasks listed.
-This can better assure the optimum work flow, maximize productivity and ensure overall project success.
-A dependent task is always tied to another one, and you can only start once the first task is completed (there are also other types of dependencies, such as start to start, or finish to finish).
-Thanks to that you will be able to define the starting point of an activity once the previous one is achieved.
+This can better assure the optimum workflow, maximize productivity and ensure overall project success.
+A dependent task is always tied to another one.
+Furthermore, you can only start once the first task is completed.
+You will need to account for other types of dependencies, such as start to start or finish to finish.
+Thanks to that you will be able to define the starting point of activity once the previous one is achieved.

 Want to try making awesome Gantt Charts yourself?